uzh-bf/klicker-uzh/README.md

 - [GraphQL](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/graphql): The GraphQL package contains the complete GraphQL schema and all resolvers for the KlickerUZH backend, as well as all business logic for provided services.
 For consistent typing, Pothos GraphQL and an auto-generated schema are used.
 - [Grading](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/grading): The grading package provides the grading logic that is used to assign scores and experience points to participants and groups in gamified live sessions, learning elements, micro-sessions and other KlickerUZH elements.
 - [LTI](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/lti): The LTI package contains logic to offer automatic sign ins for students through the Learning Tools Interoperability "LTI" standard (for OpenOLAT and Moodle integration).
-- [Internationalization](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/i18n): The i18n package provides internationalization support across all KlickerUZH frontends.
+- [Internationalization](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/i18n): The i18n package provides internationalized messages for all KlickerUZH services.
 - [Shared Components](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/shared-components): The `shared-components` package is configured as an internal turborepo package, mainly providing the possibility to share React components between the frontends and reduce code duplication.
 - [Markdown](https://github.com/uzh-bf/klicker-uzh/tree/v3/packages/markdown): The markdown package exports a React component to render markdown strings into formatted elements.